Learn how to paint old furniture like a pro with Chalk Paint in four easy steps. The hardest part is choosing which beautiful color to use!

 Lisa says, “I love decorating on a budget, antiquing, thrifting, and especially searching garage sales!
 It thrills me to find a great piece of furniture and turn it into something beautiful.
 My home is half-filled with Goodwill items and half with things I’ve made.”

-She showed me how easy it is to give your old, scratched, or just no longer your style of furniture new life and a new look.
+She showed me how easy it is to give your old, scratched, or just no longer your style of furniture a new life and a new look.

 Supplies Needed for the Makeover

-I brought my old table to Lisa’s store and she showed me the supplies needed for the makeover:
+I brought my old table to Lisa’s store, and she showed me the supplies needed for the makeover:

 - Wax